danielq987/superghost-app/README.md

 ## How we built it

 * React, HTML, Pug on the frontend
-* Javascript (Node, Express), Python, SQL for backend
+* Javascript (Node, Express), Python, PostgreSQL for backend

 ## What's next for Superghost